JoseAlanis/Supplementary_Soc_ERN/README.md

 # Supplementary_Soc_ERN

-This Repo contains **supplementary materials** and **analysis scrips** for the manuscript _Social context effects on error-related brain activity are dependent on interpersonal and achievement-related traits_ by José C. García Alanis, Travis E. Baker, Martin Peper, and Mira-Lynn Chavanon (submitted, 2018)
+This Repo contains **supplementary materials** and **analysis scrips** for the manuscript _Social context effects on error-related brain activity are dependent on interpersonal and achievement-related traits_ by José C. García Alanis, Travis E. Baker, Martin Peper, and Mira-Lynn Chavanon (Scientific Reports, 2019). [doi.org/10.1038/s41598-018-38417-2](https://doi.org/10.1038/s41598-018-38417-2)

 ## What's in this Repo?